quantumjot/btrack/docs/about.rst

 Acknowledging or citing btrack
 ==============================

-More details of how this type of tracking approach can be applied to tracking cells in time-lapse microscopy data can be found in the following publications:
+More details of the tracking algorithm can be found in the following publication:

 | **Automated deep lineage tree analysis using a Bayesian single cell tracking approach**
 | Ulicna K, Vallardi G, Charras G and Lowe AR.